 This course will provide students with the knowledge and skills required to use advanced and new W3C standards-based CSS features to design and layout HTML5 web pages.
 Students will learn to create advanced web pages and explore advanced web technologies and techniques, web usability, and user accessibility.
-Upon successful course completion, students will be able to incorporate advanced skill into creating cutting edge web pages using HTML5 tags, Cascading Style Sheets (CSS), RWD, JSON, Bootstrap, and JQuery and use progressive knowledge of web technologies and techniques, web usability and user accessibility to develop solutions for clients.
+Upon successful course completion, students will be able to incorporate advanced skill into creating cutting edge web pages using HTML5 tags, Cascading Style Sheets (CSS), RWD, JSON, Bootstrap, and JQuery and use progressive knowledge of web technologies and techniques, web usability and user accessibility and user accessibility.